HashakGik/BulletHell-RMMV/tutorials/bombs_js.md

         return my;
     }(BHell || {}));

-Since we are going to use bullets which most likely will never leave the screen, we need to store them on a separate array, so we can destroy them during the bomb's deactivation.
+Since we are going to use bullets which will never leave the screen on their own, we need to store them on a separate array, so we can destroy them during the bomb's deactivation.
 Let's start by initialise it:

     BHell_Bomb_Thunder.prototype.initialize = function (parent, params, bulletList) {
         my.BHell_Bomb_Base.prototype.initialize.call(this, parent, params, bulletList);